Dollar on defensive after pullback from nearly 3-month peak

 PHOTO

-Analysts pointed to technical factors for the dollar's pullback, following a two-day rally of as much as 1.4% against the euro after unexpectedly strong U.S. jobs data and more hawkish rhetoric from Federal Reserve Chair Jerome Powell scuppered bets for an early interest rate cut.
+Analysts pointed to technical factors for the dollar's pullback, following a two-day rally of as much as 1.4% against Europe's shared currency after unexpectedly strong U.S. jobs data and more hawkish rhetoric from Federal Reserve Chair Jerome Powell scuppered bets for an early interest rate cut.

 U.S. Treasury yields also turned down from highs overnight on solid demand at a sale of new three-year notes, removing some support for the dollar.

-The dollar was little changed at $1.0755 per euro in early Asia trade on Wednesday, after retreating 0.1% on Tuesday, when it had earlier touched the strongest level since Nov.
+The dollar edged lower to $1.0761 per euro in Asia trade on Wednesday, after retreating 0.1% on Tuesday, when it had earlier touched the strongest level since Nov.
 14 at $1.0722.

 "The U.S. dollar can be excused for being the weakest FX major on Tuesday, as it simply looks like a retracement against that bullish two-day move between Friday and Monday," said Matt Simpson, senior market analyst at City Index.

-"But let us not lose sight of the fact that the U.S. dollar index retains a bullish daily structure," and a pullback could set it up for the next leg higher, he said.
+"But let us not lose sight of the fact that the U.S. dollar index retains a bullish daily structure," and a pullback to 103.50 could set it up for another leg higher, he said.

-Analysts and traders highlight next Tuesday's U.S. CPI data as a key test for rate bets.
+Analysts and traders highlight next Tuesday's U.S. CPI data as a key test for Fed rate bets.

 "Financial markets are in the process of recalibrating their expectations for Federal Reserve policy," said James Kniveton, senior corporate forex dealer at Convera.